Inflectra/rapise-documentation/docs/RVL/Maps.md

 ### Range Map

-`Range` map contains no in-place data, but defines a region in the external spreadsheet to read information from.
+A `Range` map contains no in-place data; instead, it defines a region in an external spreadsheet to read information from.

 === "Screenshot"
     ![Range Map](./img/Maps_Range.png)